-“I honestly thought I was losing my mind, and the fear of losing my mind was frightening,” Maida instructed NCS Chief Medical Correspondent Dr. Sanjay Gupta within the 2024 NCS documentary “The Last Alzheimer’s Patient.”
+“I honestly thought I was losing my mind, and the fear of losing my mind was frightening,” Maida informed NCS Chief Medical Correspondent Dr. Sanjay Gupta within the 2024 NCS documentary “The Last Alzheimer’s Patient.”

 “I’m coming back.
 It was really good — like I was prior to the disease being diagnosed,” Maida, now 68, told a researcher on the study.
 “An older but better version of me.”

-Maida’s cognition confirmed further enchancment, nevertheless, after she accomplished a complete of 40 weeks of intensive lifestyle changes, stated principal investigator Dr. Dean Ornish, a medical professor of medication on the University of California, San Francisco, and creator of the Ornish diet and lifestyle medicine program.
+Maida’s cognition confirmed further enchancment, nonetheless, after she accomplished a complete of 40 weeks of intensive lifestyle changes, stated principal investigator Dr. Dean Ornish, a medical professor of medication on the University of California, San Francisco, and creator of the Ornish diet and lifestyle medicine program.

 Ornish gave a study replace on Tuesday on the 2025 Alzheimer’s Association International Conference in Toronto.